Kentucky's refundable and nonrefundable credits are:

-Refundable Film Industry Tax Credit:
+Refundable Entertainment Incentive Tax Credit:

 Refundable Development Area Tax Credit:

-Taxpayers who owned "residential property" on January 1, 2021, that was located in the West End Development area in Louisville may be entitled to this tax credit.
+Taxpayers who owned "residential property" as of January 1, 2021, that was located in the West End Development area in Louisville may be entitled to this tax credit.
 The credit will be equal to the amount in which the property tax timely paid on the residential property exceeds the amount of property tax assessed on that residential property on January 1, 2021.

 Refundable Decontamination Credit